prevention-icon

 Flying termite swarms and discarded wings

 Every three to five years, a colony will send winged termites or swarmers to start a new colony elsewhere.
-If you notice white flying insects or piles of wings around your property, near lights or windowsills, particularly during spring and summer, you may have an outbreak of swarmers.
-They nest in woodpiles and tree stumps, so it’s recommended to clear your yard.
+You may have an outbreak of swarmers if you notice white flying insects or piles of wings around your property, near lights or window sills, particularly during spring and summer.
+They nest in wood piles and tree stumps, so it’s recommended that you clear your yard.

 Short-circuiting power

-Electrical wiring in walls, floors and ceilings are all susceptible to termite damage.
+Electrical wiring in walls, floors, and ceilings is susceptible to termite damage.
 If you experience electricity interruptions more often than usual, check for mud tubes or a build-up of organic material around your electrical fittings.
-Remember to take extra care when handling high voltage electricity fixtures.
+Remember to take extra care when handling high-voltage electrical fixtures.

 Noticing signs of a potential termite attack?
 Act fast!